 Q: Has Puerto Rico ever asked for independence from the United States?

 A: Puerto Rico has neither requested independence nor accepted it when it was proposed.
-There have been four plebiscites in Puerto Rico on the question of status, in 1967, 1993, 1998, and 2012.
-Independence has never received more than 4.49% of the vote — in 2012.
+There have been five plebiscites in Puerto Rico on the question of status, in 1967, 1993, 1998, 2012, and 2017.
+Independence has never received more than 5% of the vote.

 Q: Has Puerto Rico ever asked for statehood?